-As Autumn comes upon us we have a chance to reflect on rhythms around us.
-Our deciduous trees illustrate a slow cycle moving through the seasons.
-As humans we relate to daily, monthly as well as season cycles.
+As the seasons change and transition into one another, we have a chance to reflect on the naturally occurring rhythms around us.
+As humans we relate to daily, monthly as well as seasonal cycles.
 One such cycle is called the circadian rhythm, which relates to how we engage with activity, rest and sleep.
 When done well, the way we negotiate our circadian rhythm can really feed us, strengthen us and drastically improve our fertility.
 We can, of course, get it wrong.

 For more from Mr Takahashi click here.

-With the application of acupuncture and Chinese herbs, our goal is to re-establish the innate cycles within the body, so that the body can make its own medicine.
-The body makes FSH, makes oestrogens and progesterone, makes testosterone.
-It does this when given the opportunity and a conducive environment.
+With the use of acupuncture and Chinese herbs, our goal is to re-establish the innate cycles within the body, so that the body can make its own medicine.
+The body makes melatonin, FSH, LH, it makes oestrogens and progesterone, and it makes testosterone.
+The body is actually capable of restoring its own health when given the right help and conditions.